BEST LIGHTWEIGHT WHEELS FOR CLIMBING

-As with other Fulcrum and Campy wheels, the Fulcrum Racing Zero Carbon MSRP/RRP bark is worse than its actual market price bite, especially at the prices you can see if you can click on these links to top-ranked stores Competitive Cyclist and Merlin Cycles or this link to Know’s Shop where you can and order a set at the best prices from the best stores.
+As with other Fulcrum and Campy wheels, the Fulcrum Racing Zero Carbon MSRP/RRP bark is worse than its actual market price bite, especially at the prices you can see if you can click on these links to top-ranked stores Competitive Cyclist, use code ITKCC19 for a one-time 10% discount exclusively for In The Know Cycling readers, and Merlin Cycles or this link to Know’s Shop where you can and order a set at the best prices from the best stores.

 CAMPAGNOLO BORA ULTRA 35 – A MISSED OPPORTUNITY TO STANDOUT

 Campagnolo introduced their well-established Bora Ultra 35 wheelset in a carbon clincher model for the first time in 2015 along with making the entire Bora line wider (17mm inside, 24mm outside).
 For these wheels, they also removed some of the resin on the brake track surface to expose the pads more directly to the carbon fibers for better bite and wet weather performance.

 The improved braking performance is welcome in the mountains both in their ability to stop (duh!) but also to allow you to be more aggressive in and out of the turns, braking a little later than wheels that need more time to slow you as you approach the switchbacks.